haroonwaves/ramifyjs/app/content/docs/api/collection.md

 #### `add(document)`

 Adds a document to the collection.

-Throws an error if a document with the same primary key already exists.
+> [!IMPORTANT] Throws an error if a document with the same primary key already exists.
+Use `put()`
+> if you want upsert behavior.

 **Example:**